votingworks/nOAuth/README.md

 * `/oauth/token`
 * `/userinfo`

-This only does OAuth2 bearer tokens and lets you authenticate as any email address.
+This only does OAuth2 bearer tokens and lets you fake authentication as any email address.